couchbase/query/docs/n1ql-preview-model.md

 ## Query language

-We now introduce the query language N1QL (pronounced "nickel") as the first flavor and incarnation of the Couchbase query model.
-To state the obvious, the name N1QL is an homage to N1NF.
-Given this paper's focus on queries, only the query features of N1QL are highlighted here, while data modification features are not included.
+We now introduce the N1QL query language as a flavor and incarnation of the N1QL query model.
+Given this paper's preview focus, only the preview features of N1QL are highlighted here.
+In particular, cross-document joins, subqueries, data modification, and compound statements are omitted.

-The salient features of N1QL queries include a SQL-like flavor; the option to begin query statements with either SELECT or FROM; JSON syntax for object constructors and expressions; attribute paths for referencing fragments; a special syntax for in-document joins; and additional expressions and functions from the Couchbase query model.
+The salient features of N1QL queries include a SQL-like flavor; the option to begin query statements with either SELECT or FROM; JSON syntax for object and array expressions; attribute paths for referencing fragments; a special syntax for in-document joins; and additional expressions and functions from the N1QL query model.

 This section is not a complete or authoritative reference.
 The syntax presented here is meant to illustrate the style and highlight some